-JQL stands for JIRA Query Language and is not to be confused with Java Query Language.
-It’s the most flexible way to search for issues in JIRA.
-Another benefit?
+JQL stands for Jira Query Language and is the most powerful and flexible way to search for your issues in Jira.
 JQL is for everyone: developers, testers, agile project managers, and business users.
-This blog is intended to be a tutorial for those who have no experience with database queries to those who want faster access to information in JIRA.
-So basically if you work in JIRA this blog is for you.
+This blog is intended to be a tutorial for those who have no experience with database queries to those who want faster access to information in Jira.
+So basically if you work in Jira this blog is for you.

 - Operator – Operators are the heart of the query.
 They relate the field to the value.
 Common operators include equals (=), not equals (!=), less than (<), etc.